Rules for Mr., Ms., Miss, and MsTer CGRA

 3.1 Commitment.
 Any qualified individual who enters the CGRA Mr., Ms., and Miss, and MsTer Royalty competition by submitting their signed application agrees to represent the CGRA in the manner listed on the application.
 A copy of the approved application is attached as Exhibit A to these rules.

 3.2 Identification of Charity.
 Within seventy-two (72) hours of being named a winner of a Royalty Title, the individual selected is required to submit in writing the name of the 501(c)(3) charity that they are going to represent in the fundraising activities for Board Approval.

 3.4 Fundraising and Entertainment Committee.
-Mr., Ms., Miss, and MsTer CGRA will become the co-chairpersons for the CGRA Fundraising and Entertainment Committee and required to have a minimum of one (1) representative at each board meeting.
-The first runners-up will be members of this committee.
+Mr., Ms., Miss, and MsTer CGRA shall become members of the CGRA Fundraising and Entertainment Committee and shall be required to have a minimum of one (1) representative at each board meeting.
+The first and second runners-up shall also be members of this committee.

 3.6 Residence.
 Mr., Ms., Miss, and MsTer CGRA must reside in the state of Colorado during their reign.